James Mohler, MD

 Dr. Mohler is licensed by New York and North Carolina, a Diplomate of the National Board of Medical Examiners and the American Board of Urology, and a Fellow of the American College of Surgeons.

 Dr. Mohler is Chair of the NCCN Prostate Cancer Guideline Committee, Past-President of the Society for Basic Urologic Research and Vice-Chair of the Urology Committee of the Alliance for Clinical Trials in Oncology (formerly CALGB) and is a member of the American Medical Association, American Association for the Advancement of Science, American Association for Cancer Research, American Urological Association and American College of Surgeons.
+He is a 2015 Distinguished Scholar Alumnus of the American Urological Association.

 Dr. Mohler’s clinical practice focuses upon prostate cancer and robot-assisted laparoscopic surgery.
 His laboratory focuses upon the role of the androgen receptor in racial differences in prostate cancer aggressiveness and prostate cancer recurrence during androgen deprivation therapy.
 He has authored or co-authored more than 200 publications and book chapters, and a book “Androgen Action in Prostate Cancer.”
 He serves on the editorial board of The Prostate, Journal of the National Comprehensive Cancer Network, Journal of Robotic Surgery, and Therapeutic Advances in Urology, and reviews for several journals including Cancer, Cancer Research, Clinical Cancer Research, Journal of Molecular Endocrinology, Journal of Urology, Oncogene, Science Translational Medicine and Urology.